 My understanding of the Green Run is they wanted to see the wind patterns around Hanford.
 So they released radiation into the air and supposedly this was all very safe radiation: short shelf lives.
 It couldn’t have harmed anyone, is what they tell you now.
 They released this radiation into the wind to track where it was going, so they could research the wind patterns.
 What happened was there were a lot of people who died of cancer, and a lot of people lived until their forties, and then got cancer.

 So we moved to Benton City, and we lived on the river; we had a little farm.
-One day we were coming home about three ’o clock in the afternoon, and there was this cloud over Horn Rapids Area that was a strange red… It was like the cloud that you would see at sunset, but it was six hours before sunset; it didn’t equal to the sun.
-And we thought, is this a reflection of the river on the cloud?
+One day we were coming home about three ’o clock in the afternoon, and there was this cloud over Horn Rapids Area that was a strange red.
+It was like the cloud that you would see at sunset, but it was six hours before sunset; it didn’t equal to the sun.
+And we were trying to figure out, is this a reflection of the river on the cloud?
 What would make the clouds so bizarre looking?

 About two days later I had to go up to Othello, so I took 97 again.
 And I started to notice spray-painted sagebrushes.
-I came home to my sister and said, “What are all those sage-brushes, all spray painted, out on the Area?”
+I came home to my sister and said, “What the heck are all those sagebrushes, all spray painted, out on the Area?”
 My sister said, “Well, probably they went out there with their Geigers and saw that they’re radioactive, so they spray-painted ’em orange.”

 And the paper says: “There was a little leak.
 Everything is safe.
 We couldn’t measure the leak, because by the time they came to measure it, it was all on fire.”

 They call Hanford Reserve a reserve “wildlife reserve.”
 They have wild animals; they have rabbits, eagles, elk...
 At this time, I didn't yet realize the history of Hanford.
-I didn’t realize that up until the sixties they had open trenches, open cooling waters.
+I didn’t realize that up until the '60s they had open trenches, open cooling waters.
 I learned from my dad that it was all accessible.
+So I started thinking about the mosquitoes, I started thinking about the ants… I only lived ten miles from the Hanford border; how far does it take for a rabbit to go; how many generations of ants…

-Then, I did find an article about Hanford; they had scrapped a bunch of the railroad metals.
-And they said, “We’ve tested a bunch of these metals and rest assured, the metal on these railroads was safe, however [they were] infested with radioactive mud wasps.”
-And I came across an article that said: “Radioactive Rabbit Found.”
+Then, I did find an article about Hanford where they had scrapped a bunch of the railroads: the railroad metals.
+And they said, “We’ve tested a bunch of these metals and rest assured, the metal on these railroads was safe, however (they were) infested with radioactive mud wasps…

-And I started to realize that the properties that you would call "downwind:" northeast, Othello, through Spokane and then Walla Walla, that span… The wind, supposedly it’s prominently blowing that way: north, and southeast...
+And I started to realize that really, the properties that you would call downwind... northeast: Othello, through Spokane and then Walla Walla, that span...
+Supposedly it’s prominently blowing that way: north, and southeast...
 If you were to ask me, I would tell you that the wind blew all over the place.
-I mean, the wind blows forty miles, all over the place… But: we’ll just say that it's going in this direction that they say is downwind.
+I mean...
+The wind blows forty miles, all over the place...
+But: we’ll just say that it's going in this direction that they say is downwind.
 You start to realize that what is prominently in these areas is potato farms.
 And they're extremely absorbent of minerals.
 So: potassium, cesium… a potato’s not going to know the difference.
 What a wonderful idea, to take this contaminated area, and fill it full of this produce, let this produce grow, and filter your soil!

 And so it goes back to that “The Solution to Pollution is Dilution:” if we spread it all over the place, then you can’t figure out where it came from, and you can’t hold us liable.

-Right after Valentine's Day, my step-dad, he got pneumonia really quickly.
+Right after Valentine's Day, my step-dad, who was an avid walker, he got pneumonia really quickly.
 He checked himself into the hospital and the very next day he was on life support.
 And they said he had a vigorous infection that they couldn’t identify.
 Within a couple days of being on life support, he passed away.
 He started having heart failure, and he died.

 I couldn’t stop thinking about the “milky rain”… And him being out in that milky rain… And what that meant…